Ronald Acuña Jr. Player Props: Braves vs. Tigers

 Ronald Acuña Jr. At The Plate

+- Acuna has 88 hits and an OBP of .399 to go with a slugging percentage of .560.
+All three of those stats are tops among Atlanta hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks third, his on-base percentage ranks 10th, and he is seventh in the league in slugging.
+- Among qualifying batters in MLB play, he ranks third in batting average, ninth in on-base percentage, and seventh in slugging.

-- Acuna has picked up a hit in 77.3% of his 66 games this year, with more than one hit in 40.9% of those games.
+- Acuna has reached base via a hit in 51 games this season (of 66 played), and had multiple hits in 27 of those games.

-- Acuna has an RBI in 26 of 66 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 39.4% of his games this year, Acuna has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.